Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Conclusion, Open Questions, and Limitations

 \textbf{Open Questions. } Through our empirical studies, we figured out several open questions to developing new GNNs for node classification.

 \textit{Class imbalance. } We demonstrated that a class imbalance problem deteriorates the classification performance of most GNNs.
 This is because their loss functions are not designed to maximize classification performance in a class imbalance setting.
 Though a few studies \cite{wang2020network,zhao2021graphsmote,qu2021imgagn} have addressed a class imbalance problem on a node classification task with GNNs, their main focus is homophilic and small-scale graphs.
-Hence, it is still an open question how to develop GNNs that works well in various and complicated settings such as the combinations of class imbalance, heterophily property, and large-scale graphs.
+Hence, it is still an open question how to develop GNNs that work well in various and complicated settings such as the combinations of class imbalance, heterophily property, and large-scale graphs.

 \textit{Heterophily setting. } Recent GNNs~\cite{zhu2020beyond,maurya2021improving,chien2021adaptive} have been proposed to support homophilic and heterophilic graphs.
 However, the performance of MLP on the strong heterophily setting is comparable to those of such GNNs (see the leftmost points in Figure \ref{fg:cpm}).
-This indicates that they almost ignore the topology information from heterophilic graphs and there is large potential improvement of the performance in the heterophily setting.
+This indicates that they almost ignore the topology information from heterophilic graphs and there is room for performance improvement in the heterophily setting.
 Hence, it is an open question how to develop GNNs that can capture the class structure from heterophilic graphs while achieving the state-of-the-art performance on homophilic graphs.

 We hope our experimental results motivate researchers to develop new GNN algorithms that address the above open questions, since they are crucial to apply GNN algorithms to real applications.

 \textbf{Limitations. } Due to limited space, some limitations of our work need to be acknowledged.
 In this study, we focus on only a single task, node classification, though it is one of the hottest tasks of GNNs.
 By focusing on node classification, we can provide deep analysis that clarifies the pros/cons of GNNs.
 Also, this study does not support edge directions, edge labels, and time-series.
 Several recent studies \cite{yun2019graph,hu2020heterogeneous,lv2021we} focus on developing GNNs that work on heterogeneous graphs in which objects of different types interact with each other in various ways.
 It would be interesting to conduct experiments with various heterogeneous graph datasets and benchmark such GNNs.